RHODE ISLAND ASSOCIATION OF ASSESSING OFFICERS

 B. Vice President

-All officers shall be elected at the annual meeting, and only regular members in good standing shall hold offices.
+All officers shall be elected at the annual meeting.
+Regular members or associate members in good standing shall hold offices.
 The term of all elected officers, except Executive Board Electees, shall be for one year.
-Associate members in good standing may be considered for executive board positions only.

 Terms of elected officers shall begin within thirty days after elections.
 In the event of a vacancy in the office of president, this office shall be automatically filled by the vice president.